prise-3d/rawls_api/README.md

             200:
                 description: json object to be returned.

 @app.route("/<name_scene>/png/ref")

-    display a png image from the rawls repertory
+    display a png image from the config.json repertory
     ---
     get:
-        description: Get a single foo with the bar ID.
+        description: Get the path of the png image of the scene
         parameters:
             - name: name_scene
                 in: path